top of page

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-What information do we collect from users and how is it used?
+What information do we collect from users?

 Enrollment Forms.
 To fully use our offerings, you may need to fill out forms and input information that ask for or contain personal information such as your name, contact information, health, health history, medical providers, and other personal information.